EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    //chunk,
-    //chunk,"Set the selection to your current chunk."
+    Description,"Set the selection to your current chunk."
     Permissions,"worldedit.selection.chunk"
     Usage,"//chunk [-cs] [coordinates]"
        [coordinates],"The chunk to select"